Background pattern

 Tolerance, dependence, and addiction

 The risk of becoming dependent or addicted varies from person to person.
-You may be at a higher risk of becoming dependent or addicted to Levometadona Molteni if:
+You may be at higher risk of becoming dependent or addicted to Levometadona Molteni if:

 • You are a smoker.

-If you notice any of the following signs while taking Levometadona Molteni, it could be a sign that you have become dependent or addicted:
+If you notice any of the following signs while taking Levometadona Molteni, it could be a sign that you have become dependent or addicted.

-• You need to take the medication for a longer period than recommended by your doctor.
+• You need to take the medicine for longer than recommended by your doctor.

 • You need to take more doses than recommended.

-• You are using the medication for reasons other than those prescribed, such as "to calm down" or "to help you sleep".
+• You are using the medicine for reasons other than those prescribed, for example, «to calm down» or «to help you sleep».

-Effects on analytical test results
+Effects on laboratory test results

 Children and adolescents

-Children and adolescents under 18 years of age should not take this medication.
+Children and adolescents under 18 years of age should not take this medicine.

-Taking Levometadona Molteni with other medications
+Taking Levometadona Molteni with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Consult your doctor or pharmacist before starting to take Levometadona Molteni if you are taking any of the following: